NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Shared Replenishment.md

 **Prerequisites** Replenishment of War
 * * *
 When your deity blesses your warlike acts, you can extend that favor to your allies.
-You can grant the temporary Hit Points from [[Feats/Replenishment of War|Replenishment of War]] to an ally within 10 feet instead of gaining them yourself.
+You can grant the temporary Hit Points from [[Replenishment of War|Replenishment of War]] to an ally within 10 feet instead of gaining them yourself.
 You can grant these temporary Hit Points to a different ally each time, meaning you might be able to grant them to multiple creatures in a single turn.

 *Source: Pathfinder Player Core*
 *ORC*